 On April 11, 1945 "Operation Copper" (originally code named "Operation Ash") eight

-Australian Army Z Special Unit (Z Force) commandos boarded HMAS HDML 1321 in Aitaple Harbor.
-The force included: Lt.
+Australian Army Z Special Unit (Z Force) commandos boarded HMAS HDML 1321 in Aitape Harbor.
+The commando force included: Lt.
 Alan R. Gubbay, Lt.
 Thomas J. Barnes, Sgt Malcolm F. M. Weber, L/Cpl Spencer H. Walklate, Sig Michael S. Hagger, Sig John R. Chandler, Pte Ronald E. Eagleton and Spr Edgar T. Dennis.

 Their objective was to motor near Muschu Island, then paddle ashore in four folboats.
 Strong currents pushed them southward and swamped and capsized some of their boats causing them to loose equipment.
 The force made landfall near Som Point and waited until morning.
 Ashore, their mission was to capture a Japanese soldier for interrogation and to make a beach